Fast Sparse Matrix Permutation for Mesh-Based Direct Solvers: Implementation Details

 \section{Implementation Details}

 If the user supplies a grouping of vertices (patches) such that each group induces a connected subgraph in the matrix graph, our method consumes it as the $\textit{gmap}$ and proceeds with Steps~3--4.
 If the provided groups are not connected, the algorithm still runs, but permutation quality can degrade since disconnected groups restrict \textsc{GetSeparator} and typically produce larger and less balanced separators.
+See Supplemental Materials B for more information about how the quality of patching correlates with separator size and runtime.

 \paragraph{Quotient graph computation.} The quotient graph must be updated at each elimination tree node to produce a valid bipartition.
 However, a key cost we aim to avoid, especially for large matrices, is repeatedly scanning the full matrix.
 Since constructing the quotient graph from scratch typically requires reading the entire matrix, we instead build the quotient graph once and then update only node weights and edge weights as we compute \textit{etree} nodes from the root to the leaves.
+More specifically, we adjust the quotient graph node weights by removing the weight of the (already marked) separators, and adjust the edge weights by removing the edges of the separator nodes.

-\paragraph{Separator set computation.} Separator set computation proceeds as follows.
-First, we use the quotient graph and METIS to find a bipartition.
+\paragraph{Separator set computation.} In separator set computation, we first use the quotient graph and METIS to find a bipartition.
 This step is fast because quotient graphs are relatively small compared to matrix $A$.
 Next, we obtain a superset of the separator by mapping the nodes in $V_G$ to the two partitions using their corresponding quotient nodes.
 This step is the bottleneck of our computation.
 Finally, we apply METIS's node refinement strategy to refine the separator.
 After finding the separator, we remove the separator nodes' effects from the quotient graph so that it can be reused in consecutive recursive calls of nested dissection.

-\paragraph{Concatenation and schedules.} After computing the elimination tree, we form the global permutation by concatenating the local permutations associated with tree nodes (Algorithm~\ref{alg:CompPerm}).
-The primary degree of freedom is the \emph{schedule} used to traverse the elimination tree (Algorithm~\ref{alg:CompPerm}, line~6).
-A valid schedule must respect elimination dependencies, i.e., no parent can appear before its children.
+See Supplemental Materials B for more implementation details about separator refinement.